super-owesome/bobble_controllers/README.md

 ```

 ## Build Your Own BobbleBot
 BobbleBot is a real robot built by the robotics team at SOE.
-The controller provided in
+Check out the
+[parts list](https://soe/bobble-parts) to learn how to build your own.
+The controller
-this repository is currently in use by the real BobbleBot.
-See video below for this
+provided in this repository is currently in use by the real BobbleBot.
+Check out the video
-controller in action.
+below to see the controller in action on the real system.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=bg6ksWbVXSk"
 target="_blank"><img src="http://img.youtube.com/vi/bg6ksWbVXSk/0.jpg"
 alt="BobbleBot Testing" width="840" height="380" border="10" /></a>

-Check out the [parts list](https://soe/bobble-parts) to learn how to build your own.

 ## Release History